-A frittata recipe can be made with many types of vegetables, fruits, meats, and soft Italian cheese or hard Italian cheese.
+Frittata recipes can be made with farm fresh eggs, vegetables, meats, and soft Italian cheese or hard Italian cheese.

-Actually, you can throw in everything but the kitchen sink when making a frittata.
+Actually, you can throw in everything but the kitchen sink into a frittata.

-You can make mini frittatas which are a great way to have instant snacks available for your children.
-And you could make a vegetarian frittata or a low carb frittata recipe.
+You can make mini frittatas which are a great way to have instant snacks available for you and your children.

-If you want to make an Italian tasting frittata, use a soft Italian cheese like ricotta with a hard Italian cheese like Pecorino Romano.
+If you want to make an authentic Italian frittata, use a soft Italian cheese like ricotta with a hard Italian cheese like Pecorino Romano.

-Italian cheese is usually added to a frittata, but you can use whatever cheese you like in your recipe.
+Italian cheese is added to a frittata, but you can use whatever cheese you like in your frittata recipes.

 Parmigiano Reggiano - is the "true" Parmesan cheese which is traditionally made from raw cow's milk

-One of the regulations is that cows must be fed only grasses and hay.
+One regulation is cows must be fed only grasses and hay.
 This cheese is made between May and November.

 Pecorino Romano - is another hard Italian cheese which is only made from sheep's milk.

-Top with beaten eggs (almost to the top) and sprinkle grated cheese.
+- Top with beaten eggs (almost to the top) and sprinkle with cheese.

-Place the mini frittatas in a 350 degree F oven for about 10 to 15 minutes until golden brown.
+- Place the mini frittatas in a 350 degree F. oven for about 10 to 15 minutes until golden brown.
 Remove from oven and cool your frittatas.

 You could even make a breakfast sandwich for yourself or your children by toasting an English muffin and sticking a mini frittata in between a sliced muffin - viola breakfast!

-Then saute the chopped onions for a few minutes or until translucent.
+- Add the chopped onions and saute for a few minutes or until translucent.
 Add in the garlic and saute for 1 minute.

 - Then stir in kale a little at a time and cook for a few more minutes.
 Evenly pour in the egg mixture and cook until the outer edges of the eggs become firm.

-Finally, top with cherry tomatoes and shredded cheese.
-Place in the oven and cook at 350 degrees F for 15 to 20 minutes to finish cooking.
+- Finally, top with grape tomatoes and shredded cheese.
+Place in the oven and cook for 15 to 20 minutes to finish cooking.

 Ricotta - is a whey cheese made from the whey of cow, sheep, goat, or water buffalo milk.